bbkane/envelope/README.md

 Store environment variables for projects relationally!
 UX inspired by the Azure CLI.

+## Project Status

+I'm using `envelope` personally, but I can't recommend it for anyone else to use until I have more features (update commands, keyringref support) and tab complete/TUI.

 Expand details below to see the planned UX

 <details>